 Jungat Batu is a unique concept for Bali where the restaurant pairs dinner with a movie in an enclosed compound.
 The movie selection while we were there was poor so we cannot comment on the food or screen.

-*** The Final Word: With world-class diving & a number of cool things to do in Nusa Lembongan, Bali it’s the best island in Indonesia! ***
+*** The Final Word: With world-class diving & a number of cool things to do, Nusa Lembongan is the best island in Indonesia ***

 Do you agree?
 Or what’s your favourite Indonesian island?